Pierce the Veil

-Pierce the Veil is an American rock band from San Diego, California, United States.
-Formed in 2006, the band was founded by brothers Vic and Mike Fuentes after the disbandment of the group Before Today (formerly Early Times), which was formed out of the San Diego punk rock scene.
-Other members of the band include Jaime Preciado (bass) and Tony Perry (lead guitar).
+Pierce the Veil is an American rock band formed in San Diego, California in 2006.
+It was founded by brothers Vic and Mike Fuentes after the disbanding of Before Today, which formed out of the San Diego punk scene.
+Jaime Preciado and Tony Perry joined the group in 2007, on bass and lead guitar respectively.

 Pierce the Veil has released five studio albums and has toured worldwide since the release of their debut album, A Flair for the Dramatic in 2007.
 The band released their second full-length studio album, titled Selfish Machines in 2010.
-Their third album, Collide with the Sky, was released in 2012, and is their first album under the Fearless Records label.
-Featuring the hit first single "King for a Day", the album debuted at No. 12 on the Billboard 200.
-Their fourth album, Misadventures, was released on May 13, 2016.
-Their fifth album, The Jaws of Life, was released on February 10, 2023.
+Their third album, Collide with the Sky, was released in 2012, and is their first album released by Fearless Records.
+Featuring the hit first single "King for a Day", the album debuted at No. 12 on the US Billboard 200.
+Their fourth album, Misadventures, was released on May 13, 2016, and after a hiatus, their fifth album, The Jaws of Life, came out on February 10, 2023.